 - 6 cloves garlic, minced

-- 2 cups fresh chopped tomato, or 1 15-oz can canned diced tomatoes, drained
+- 2 cups tomatoes, chopped (or use 1 can diced tomatoes, drained)

-- 1/2 t. salt, or less (If broth is salty to begin with, don't add any salt.)
+- 1/2 tsp salt (but, if broth is salty to begin with, don't add salt)

 - Put the peas in a large pot with the chicken broth.